Korean Wave: Government policy

 The success of South Korean cultural products in Asia has led some governments to pass measures to protect their own cultural industries.
 China made specific efforts to stem the flow of Korean films and dramas into their countries, hurting their sales.
 This motivated the South Korean cultural industry to break into markets outside of Asia.

 Prior to the 1990s, the Korean government prioritized funding traditional forms of Korean culture over contemporary Korean pop culture.
 However, in 1993 the government shifted to a policy of cultural commercialization, incorporating cultural products as economic exports.
 In 1999, the National Assembly passed the Basic Law for Promoting Cultural Industries which provided government support for Korean cultural products.
+The South Korean government promoted hallyu to increase its cultural soft power.

 The Internet

 Since the 2000s, the Korean Wave has transformed from a phenomenon driven primarily by satellite broadcasts to one driven by social media and the Internet.
 Foreign-language subtitles of K-dramas and real-time translations of K-pop performances on the Internet broadened the scope of Korean pop culture.
 YouTube has enabled fans to connect with K-pop through their own content, such as dance covers and reaction videos/channels.
 The creation of remakes on YouTube acted as consumer-generated advertising and helped propel the virality of "Gangnam Style".